 There is a \$100 basic publication charge assigned to each paper for non-ACES members.
-Corresponding authors should be time of publication in order to waive this basic charge.
+Corresponding authors should be active members of the society at the time of submission and the time of publication in order to waive this basic charge.